Lecrapouille/MyMakefile/README.md

 ## MyMakefile examples

 Examples are given in the `examples/` folder.
-See my personal projects for more concrete examples.
+Else, see my personal projects for more concrete examples.

 ### Hello-World MyMakefile example